SoilTSSM/CDT/README.md

 `CDT` is based on [R programming language](https://www.r-project.org/) a very powerful and freely available software environment for statistical computing and graphics.
 You can download and install the current version of `R` at [https://cran.r-project.org](https://cran.r-project.org).

-### Step 2: Installing R packages
+### Step 2: Installing `R` packages

-Open an R shell and type:
+Open an `R` shell and type:

 ```R
 packages <- c('stringr','tkrplot','gmt','fields','latticeExtra','sp','maptools','gstat','automap','rgeos','reshape2','ncdf4','rgdal','foreach','doParallel')
 install.packages(packages)
 ```

-You are asked which repository R should use.
-Select your nearest site from the list of CRAN Mirrors
+You are asked which repository `R` should use.
+Select your nearest site from the list of CRAN Mirrors.

 ### Step 3: Download and Install `Tcl/Tk`